Enhancing LLMs' Clinical Reasoning with Real-World Data from a Nationwide Sepsis Registry: Results

-To evaluate \mname's clinical reasoning on a sepsis dataset that differs from its training data in terms of both cohort and task, we used the MIMIC-III database\cite{johnson2016mimic}.
-This cohort differs substantially from the training data in terms of geographic region (United States vs. South Korea) and study setting (single-center vs. nationwide multicenter).
-Following the approach of a previous study\cite{komorowski2018artificial}, we selected sepsis patients and constructed a time-series feature set consisting of lab values, vital signs, and other measurements sampled at a 4-hour interval.
 We sampled a total of 1,000 patients from this dataset.
 While the training dataset focused on denoising tasks, here we formulated two prediction tasks instead.
 One task involves predicting individual feature values from time-series data up to 24 hours prior, and the other focuses on in-hospital mortality, which is a key clinical outcome.
-These differences offer a robust testbed for evaluating whether \mname's improved clinical reasoning generalizes across both cohort and task.
+These differences offer a robust testbed for evaluating whether the improved clinical reasoning generalizes across both cohort and task.
 As in previous experiments, only the performance of Phi-4 and \mname is reported for the feature value prediction task.
 Dataset statistics and representative examples are provided in the supplementary material (Appendices \ref{apd:stat} and \ref{apd:samples}), and the experimental results are shown in Table \ref{tab:main_perf}.

-Our model significantly outperformed Phi-4 in the value prediction tasks and surpassed all baselines in the in-hospital mortality task.
+The trained model significantly outperformed Phi-4 in the value prediction tasks and surpassed all baselines in the in-hospital mortality task.
 These results suggest that the model trained on the sepsis registry can generalize its clinical reasoning to other sepsis datasets.
 In addition, we conducted an expert evaluation for the in-hospital mortality prediction task.
 The evaluation followed the same protocol as the previous experiment, and the results are presented in Figure \ref{fig:human_eval}.
 Responses generated by \mname were preferred over those from Phi-4 by the intensivists, with a win rate of 60\%.
-Although the difference did not reach statistical significance ($p = 0.07$), these results provide potential evidence of the model's generalizability across both cohort and task.
+Although the difference did not reach statistical significance ($p = 0.07$), these results provide potential evidence for the generalizability of the trained reasoning capability across both cohorts and tasks.